jovank2001/Projects/Pthreads/README.txt

-Worked on by Jovan Koledin for multithreading practice in CPSC 346 Pthreads producer consumer Operating systems project
+Worked on by Jovan Koledin for multithreading practice Pthreads producer consumer Operating systems project